This post's overview:

 The drive to Inverness takes about 3.5 hours.
 In Inverness, you can have a quick lunch (or buy something for lunch) and head further to the famous Loch Ness.
 You can take a boat cruise (you can book it in advance) in the lake and enjoy the beautiful views.
 Who knows, you might see Nessie as well.

 It’s time to move again: long drive ahead.
-Leave the hotel around 7-8 am.
+Leave the hotel around 7-8 am to be able to take the most of the day.

 If you don’t have a car, there’s a bus from Inverness to the Isle of Skye (Portree)